Tritype® Archetypes

 Katherine Fauvre's Tritype® encompasses the complete utilization of each type, encompassing fixations, passions, convictions, and the dynamic aspects generated by the primary type's interactions with its two wings and two lines of connection.

-Katherine found that with Tritype®, individuals employ the entire defense strategy of their three types, including mental fixations, emotional passions, visceral sensations, and convictions, as well as the defense strategies of the types merging to create a "new type unto itself."
+Katherine found that with Tritype®, individuals employ the entire defense strategy of their three types, including mental fixations, emotional passions, visceral sensations, and convictions, as well as the defense strategies that emerge when the types merge to create a "new type unto itself."

 Each Tritype® and Tritype® Archetype possesses a unique focus of attention, incorporating idealized images, core triggers, fears, concerns, desires, and preoccupations that shape a worldview, innate gifts, life purpose, and patterns of defense.
 They also entail innate struggles and a path of growth and healing.